-- 4. To guide China's approach China has demonstrated strong commitment to the 2030 Agenda for Sustainable Development, both at home and abroad, including through the issuance in 2016 of China issued its national plan on implementation in 2016 of the 2030 Agenda.
-China has launched the "Building on the 2030 SDGs for Stronger, Greener and Healthier Global Development initiative, with the aim of pooling efforts to tackle challenges, promote post-coronavirus disease 2019 (COVID-19) recovery and seize opportunities to create a bright future for achieving common sustainable development and building a global development community. - 5.
-In nutrition, health care, education and sanitation Sustainable Development Goals (SDGs) 2, 3, 4 and 6, sustained and steadily expanding government initiatives have produced strong progress in service provision, in enrolment and coverage rates and in key indicators, including under-5 stunting, maternal and child mortality rates and expected years of education.7 China produces sufficient grain to feed its population of 1.4 billion people.
+- 4. China has demonstrated strong commitment to the 2030 Agenda both at home and abroad, including through the issuance in 2016 of its national plan on implementation of the 2030 Agenda.
+China has launched the "Building on the 2030 SDGs for Stronger, Greener and Healthier Global Development" initiative, with the aim of pooling efforts to tackle challenges, promote post-coronavirus disease 2019 (COVID-19) recovery and seize opportunities to create a bright future for achieving common sustainable development and building a global development community. - 5.
+In nutrition, health care, education and sanitation Sustainable Development Goals (SDGs) 2, 3, 4 and 6, sustained and steadily expanding government initiatives have produced strong progress in service provision, in enrolment and coverage rates and in key indicators, including under-5 stunting, maternal and child mortality rates and expected years of education.
+China produces sufficient grain to feed its population of 1.4 billion people.

-3 World Health Organization.
+World Health Organization.
 The Global Health Observatory: Life expectancy at birth (years) (website).

-1 United Nations Sustainable Development Cooperation Framework for the People's Republic of China: 2021-2025, para.
+&lt;sup>1 United Nations Sustainable Development Cooperation Framework for the People's Republic of China: 2021-2025, para.
 8.

-2 Ibid, para.
+&lt;sup>2 Ibid, para.
 3.

-4 United Nations Development Programme.
+&lt;sup>4 United Nations Development Programme.
 Human Development Reports: Gender Inequality Index.

-5 China's National Plan on Implementation of the 2030 Agenda for Sustainable Development.
+&lt;sup>5 China's National Plan on Implementation of the 2030 Agenda for Sustainable Development.

-6-See statement of President Xi Jinping during the seventy-sixth session of the United Nations General Assembly, 21 September 2021.
+&lt;sup>6 See statement of President Xi Jinping during the seventy-sixth session of the United Nations General Assembly, 21 September 2021.

-7 United Nations Sustainable Development Cooperation Framework for the People's Republic of China: 2021-2025, para.
+&lt;sup>7 United Nations Sustainable Development Cooperation Framework for the People's Republic of China: 2021-2025, para.
 18.